malik-azad/malik-azad/README.md

 🖥️  See my portfolio at https://malikazad.netlify.app            <br>
 ✉️  You can contact me at malikazad.web@gmail.com            <br>
 🚀  I'm currently working on My Portfolio            <br>
-🧠  I'm learning a new framework ReactJS
+🧠  I'm learning a new framework ReactJS and Bootstrap

 ## 🌐 Socials: